trothr/chicory/Supply-Chain.md

 various open source software packages in simpler logic *and keeping original sources* even when other repositories go 404.

+The "wrapper" makefile for any Chicory package automatically retrieves the source for the package but never discards it.
+Neither `make clean` nor `make distclean` remove the source.

 ## Chicory

 The effect of a Chicory supply chain is ready-to-run artifacts for